top of page

 Heart: DRESS-related myocarditis is an often under-recognized but potentially fatal.
 It may occur later in the course of illness and present with: dyspnea (difficulty/labored breathing), tachycardia (abnormal, increased heart rate), hypotension (abnormally low blood pressure) and chest pain.

 It’s important to note that not all patients will have chest pain, and that myocarditis can occur immediately AND months after the first appearance of fever and rash.
 Caution needs to be taken as myocarditis may occur when corticosteroid treatment is too rapidly reduced.
-Of the two forms; “hypersensitivity myocarditis” is often self limiting and responsive to therapy, and “acute necrotizing eosinophilic myocarditis (ANEM),” can be highly fatal (up to 50%).
+Of the two forms of myocarditis; “hypersensitivity myocarditis” is often self limiting and responsive to therapy, and “acute necrotizing eosinophilic myocarditis (ANEM),” can be highly fatal (up to 50%).

 Other Organs: A number of other organs may be affected by DRESS as well...